-A 2,000-year-old whistle was found in a child's grave at the Assos ruins in Türkiye.
+A 2,000-year-old whistle was found in a child's tomb at the Assos ruins in Türkiye.

 Báo Khoa học và Đời sống•26/07/2025

-Assos was one of the most important port cities in ancient times and is home to many cultural heritages such as ancient theaters, squares, cemeteries and ramparts.
+Assos was one of the most important port cities in ancient times and is home to many cultural heritage sites such as ancient theaters, plazas, cemeteries, and fortifications.
 Photo: @Çanakkale University.
-The city has been home to many communities for centuries, founded on the summit and slopes of a volcanic hill in the south of the area, known in ancient times as “Troas,” across from the Greek island of Lesbos.
+This city, home to many communities for centuries, was founded on the summit and slopes of a volcanic hill in the south of the area known as "Troas" in ancient times, across the Greek island of Lesbos.
 Photo: @Çanakkale University.

-During excavations at the 7,000-year-old Assos ruins in the village of Behramkale, in the Ayvacık district of Çanakkale, northwestern Türkiye, experts from Çanakkale University unexpectedly found a strange ancient artifact.
+During excavations at the 7,000-year-old Assos ruins in Behramkale village, Ayvacık district of Çanakkale, northwestern Türkiye, experts from Çanakkale University unexpectedly discovered a strange ancient artifact.
 Photo: @Çanakkale University.

-It is a terracotta whistle believed to be around 2,000 years old, dating back to ancient Roman times, and was placed as a gift in a child's grave.
+It's a terracotta whistle believed to be around 2,000 years old, dating back to ancient Rome, and it was placed as a gift in a child's tomb.
 Photo: @Çanakkale University.
-The whistle resembles a stylized bird and is in excellent condition.
+The whistle resembles a stylized bird and is still in excellent condition.
 It still whistles!
 Photo: @Çanakkale University.
-“We understand that in ancient Roman times such objects were used as children’s toys and were left as special gifts in children’s graves, as part of a special burial ritual,” said Professor Nurettin Arslan from Çanakkale University.
+Professor Nurettin Arslan from Çanakkale University said: “We understand that, in ancient Rome, such objects were used as children's toys and left as special gifts in children's graves, as a special cultural burial ritual.”
 Photo: @Çanakkale University.

 Comment (0)